What are the benefits and risks of liposuction?

-Most commonly, liposuction is used on the abdomen, thighs, buttocks, neck, chin, upper and backs of the arms, calves, and back.
+It is often used on the abdomen, thighs, buttocks, neck, chin, upper and backs of the arms, calves, and back.

-During liposuction, the fat is removed through a hollow instrument - a cannula - which is inserted under the skin.
+The fat is removed through a hollow instrument, known as a cannula.
+This is inserted under the skin.
 A powerful, high-pressure vacuum is applied to the cannula.

-Liposuction is the most common cosmetic operation in America and the United Kingdom.
+Liposuction is the most common cosmetic operation in the United States.
 More than 300,000 procedures are carried out in the United States each year with costs ranging from roughly $2,000-3,500.

 Here are some key points about liposuction.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- The operation is normally carried out under general anesthetic
+- The operation is normally carried out under general anesthesia.

 What is liposuction?

 People who undergo liposuction usually have a stable body weight but would like to remove undesirable deposits of body fat in specific parts of the body.